-- Approval of the Strategic Business Plan - Approval of the Strategic Business Approval of the Annual Budgets - Review of the operating results and approval of the financial accounts - Setting the Corporate Governance practices within the Group - Determining SFC's dividend policies - Approval of the Group financial policies - Approval of the Group risk management strategies - Review of Board nominations and composition - Determining the terms and conditions for and evaluate the performance of the Managing Director - Delegation of authority to the Managing Director and senior management on operational matters, or approval of matters in excess of any discretion which may have been delegated from time to time - Acquisition, establishment, disposal or cessation of any significant business of SFC - Approving the issue of any securities in SFC - Approving the losse of any securities in site Approving the capital management strategy of SFC - Approving the appointment of SFC's External Auditor - The Board has delegated authority for the management of the
+- Approval of the Strategic Business Plan - Approval of the Annual Budgets - Review of the operating results and approval of the financial accounts - Setting the Corporate Governance practices within the Group - Determining SFC's dividend policies - Approval of the Group financial policies • Approval of the Group risk management strategies - Review of Board nominations and composition - Determining the terms and conditions for and evaluate the performance of the Managing Director - Delegation of authority to the Managing Director and senior management on operational matters, or approval of matters in excess of any discretion which may have been delegated from time to time - Acquisition, establishment, disposal or cessation of any significant - business of SFC • Approving the issue of any securities in SFC - Approving the capital management strategy of SFC - Approving the appointment of SFC's External Auditor

-Group through the Managing Director to executive management.
-Accordingly, the Group's executive management team are charged with implementing Board directives and the day-to-day management and reporting of the Group's activities.
+The Board has delegated authority for the management of the Group through the Managing Director to executive management.
+Accordingly, the Group's executive management team are charaed with implementing Board directives and the day-to-day management and reporting of the Group's activities.
 The Board has a formal Charter setting out the roles of Board and Management.
 Consistent with Council Principle 1, the Board Charter has been posted to the corporate governance section of the Company's website - www.schaffer.com.au